alv2017/Python---YahooFinanceDataLoader/README.md

 **download_bulk_data** ( assetsList, start_date, end_date, interval, data_directory, maxNThreads=20, nTrials=3 )

 Method description: downloads stocks historical data from YahooFinance in csv format.

+Return Value: a list of symbols for which download has failed

 Parameters:
 - assetsList - list of assets, for example ['AAPL', 'MSFT', 'NVDA']